Here’s a typical rookie photographer mistake. You focus so much on your subject that you lose track of what is around it.

 A great star trail ruined by a boring foreground and the metal fence.

-- If the subject is in the foreground, the background should not be so distracting as to divert the viewer’s eyes away from the subject.
+2. If the subject is in the foreground, the background should not be so distracting as to divert the viewer’s eyes.

 My dog against a very distracting background.

-Sometimes it is possible to fix things up in post-production by adding interesting elements in the foreground, thus creating a composite image, or by blurring the background so to be less distracting and make your subject stand out more.
+Sometimes it is possible to fix things up in post-production.
+You can add interesting elements in the foreground, thus creating a composite image.
+Or you can blur the background so it’s less distracting and make your subject stands out more.

 Fixing the Background in Post-Production

 Let’s consider this image of a gorilla I shot at a zoo using my Sony RX100 Mk2 compact camera.
-This Sony is a great walk-around camera, except for the unimpressive f/4.9 minimum aperture value when zooming all the way in.
+This Sony is a great walk-around camera.
+The only downside is the unimpressive f/4.9 minimum aperture value when zooming all the way in.

 My original shot of a gorilla behind a glass in a zoo in Belgium.
 In these situations, a polariser filter can reduce glares and reflections from the glass.

-Being that the Sony is 1″ crop sensor camera, the depth of field (DoF) at 90mm and f/4.9 is equivalent to that of a 236mm lens at f/10.9 on a full-frame camera.
+The Sony is a 1″ crop sensor camera.
+The depth of field (DoF) at 90mm and f/4.9 is equivalent to that of a 236mm lens at f/10.9 on a full-frame camera.
 Unsurprisingly, everything is basically in focus.

-I tried to convert the image to black and white, but with all the ropes and wood, the background is still distracting and the gorilla kinda gets lost in it.
+I tried to convert the image to black and white.
+With all the ropes and wood, the background is still distracting and the gorilla gets lost in it.

 In this black and white version of the original photo the background is still distracting.